jrebla85/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Answer:

+"Both: Loop through an array and are higher order functions/array methods.

+.forEach: Must iterate through each item in an array without stopping, doesn't return a new array and the return statement is optional.

+.map: Returns a new array, doesn't do anything to the original array and requires the 'return' keyword."

 2. Explain the difference between a callback and a higher order function.

+Answer:

+"A higher order functon uses a callback as an argument, whereas a callback is the argument."

 3. What is closure?

+Answer:

+"According to MDN, closure is how we gain access to an outer functions scope from within an inner function."

 4. Describe the four rules of the 'this' keyword.

+Answer:

+"
+a.
+Window/Global Object Binding - when the scope is global, 'this' will refer to the global object.

+b.
+Implicit Binding - Whenever a '.' calls a function (i.e. obj.ranomFunction()) the object before the '.' is 'this' (obj).

+c.
+New Binding - When using a constructor function, 'this' refers to the new object that is created by the function.

+d.
+Explicit Binding - When we excplicitly bind 'this' to an item when using a metho such as .call or .apply.
+"

 5. Why do we need super() in an extended class?

+Answer:

+"In order to 'extend' the the Parent-class attributes/paraneters to the Child-class."

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.